 Singer/songwriter Mike Scala was born in Brooklyn, New York.
 By age 17, he hit the underground jazz and rock scene performing at venues across New York and Los Angeles such as CBGB’s, Troubadour, and Viper Room.
-From busking in the subways to completing two successful world tours across 15 countries, Scala established his presence in the scene.
+From busking in NYC to setting World Records and completing two successful world tours across 23 countries, Scala established his presence in the scene.

 Recently, Scala was scouted by some of the industry’s top producers and writers.
 Taking a one way flight to LA, Scala teamed up with Producers Angelo Caputo (Avicii, Katy Perry, A Great Big World), Adrian Newman (Michael Franti, Hedley) and Jayme Silverstein (Nico and Vinz, Miguel) for the release of his new record which is due out in 2015.
 Throughout his career Scala has had the opportunity to work with and share the stage with bands such as The John Butler Trio (Andrew Fry), Herbie Hancock, Alien Ant Farm, Mr. Hudson, The Sawdoctors, 311, and many more.